Gulrugar/Mythology-Blog/src/content/blog/hercules/post-10.md

 ---
-title: "The Tenth Labor: Geryon's Cattle"
+title: "The Twelve Labors of Hercules X: Geryon's Cattle"
 subtitle: "Hercules' Triple Challenge"
 description: this is the description
 author: Andrew Aguirre